June-Skeeter/GEOB270_Lab2_2021S1/Content/Part4.md

 <!-- No -->

 ## Question 12)
-Change the Y-axis to Income and leave the X-axis as Mean NDVI, not the R2 score.
+Change the Y-axis to Income and leave the X-axis as Mean NDVI, note the R2 score.
 Now change the X-axis to the Green Veg Area Sum and note the R2 score.
 Which variable has a "stronger" relationship with income?

 ## Question 13)
 Do either of these variables seem to be strongly linked to income?
 Why or why not?